kalliope-project/kalliope/Docs/contributing/contribute_neuron.md

     - Synapses example: An example of how to use the Neuron inside a Synapse.
     - Notes:            Something which needs to be add.
 1. Under the Neuron repository, include a __Tests repository__ to manage the test of the Neuron.
-1. Under the neuron repository, a [dna.yml file](dna.md) must be added that contains information about the neuron.
+1. Under the neuron repository, a [dna.yml file](dna.md) must be added that contains information about the neuron. type = "neuron"
 1. Under the neuron repository, a [install.yml file](installation_file.md) must be added that contains the installation process.